The Amex Platinum offers a slew of lucrative benefits in exchange for its $695 annual fee. This guide explains who should (and shouldn’t) apply.

 The Platinum Card from American Express

-- Also, earn 10X points on up to $15,000 in combined spending on eligible purchases at U.S. gas stations and U.S. supermarkets for the first six months
+- Also, earn 10X points on up to $25,000 in combined spending at restaurants worldwide and when you Shop Small in the U.S. for the first six months

-- Earn 5X points on up to $500,000 spent on airfare booked directly with airlines and airfare and prepaid hotels booked through AmexTravel.com; also, earn 1X points on all other purchases
+- Earn 5X points on up to $500,000 spent per calendar year on airfare booked directly with airlines and airfare booked through American Express Travel, and 5X points on prepaid hotels booked through American Express Travel; also, earn 1X points on other purchases

-- Major cardholder benefits include broad airport lounge access, a fee credit for Global Entry or TSA PreCheck membership, up to $200 in airline fee credits, up to $200 in Uber credits, automatic Gold Elite status with Marriott Bonvoy and Hilton Honors and more
+- Major cardholder benefits include broad airport lounge access, a fee credit for Global Entry or TSA PreCheck membership, up to $200 in airline fee statement credits (enrollment required), up to $200 in Uber credits, $100 Saks Fifth Avenue credit, automatic Gold Elite status with Marriott Bonvoy and Hilton Honors – and more

 Who should get the Amex Platinum?